as-any/abortable-promise/README.md

 controller.abort();
 ```

-Error handling can be done using the catch method just like regular promises:
+Error handling can be done using the `catch`` method just like with regular promises:

 ```typescript
 myAbortablePromise.catch(reason => {